CiviCRM Entities¶

 (deprecated) (array[function($class, &$fields)]

-) list of callbacks to modify legacyDAO::fields
+) callbacks to modify legacyDAO::fields

 (deprecated): (array[function($class, &$links)]

-list of callbacks to modify legacyDAO::getReferenceColumns
+callbacks to modify legacyDAO::getReferenceColumns

 Pseudoconstant array¶